artemnovichkov/blog/content/posts/spoiler-view.md

 ## Dive into source code

 If you're interested in exploring Telegram's source code, you'll find that they use the `CAEmitterLayer` and `CAEmitterCell` classes from Core Animation to implement the spoiler effect. `CAEmitterLayer` is a powerful class that allows you to create particle effects like fire, smoke, or snow.
-In the case of the Telegram spoiler effect, `CAEmitterLayer` is used to generate a cloud of particles that obscures the spoiler text:
+In the case of the Telegram spoiler effect, `CAEmitterLayer` is used to generate a cloud of particles that obscure the spoiler text:

 ```swift
 let emitter = CAEmitterCell()